What is Blepharoplasty?

 Once you decide to move forward, you will meet with your primary care physician and your ophthalmologist to get clearance for the surgery.
 CCFPS will schedule you for your blepharoplasty procedure and see you back at our office for a preoperative visit.
 During this appointment, we will go over the surgical plan as well as provide you with resources to make your recovery faster and more comfortable.

 Procedures take place either at the Suburban Outpatient Surgery Center in Bethesda or in Washington, DC at Georgetown University Hospital.
-The specific techniques that Dr. Porter will use will depend on your individual needs:
+The specific techniques that our doctors will use will depend on your individual needs:

-- For lower eyelids, Dr. Porter will focus on removing excess fat that is producing bulging and bagginess, typically associate with lack of sleep, with some excision of the skin.
+- For lower eyelids, Drs.
+Porter and Sitapara will focus on removing excess fat that is producing bulging and bagginess, typically associated with lack of sleep, with some excision of the skin.
 Incisions are well hidden just inside the eyelid or below the eyelash line which forms a smoother transition between the lower eyelid and the upper cheek.

 The Recovery Process